LESCO Latest News and Updates

 The Prime Minister of Pakistan has announced the winter package for the whole country.
 In this package, the electricity unit will be charged at a fixed rate.
 The consumers will be charged a new discounted rate for additional use of electricity from the same period of last year.
 For example, if a consumer consumed 200 units last January and now he consumes 300 units then the additional 100 units will be charged for a new discounted rate.

-This discounted PM Package will give relief to consumers and they will get relief from higher electricity bills.
+This discounted PM Package will give relief to consumers, and they will get relief from higher electricity bills.
 The residential users of LESCO will get the benefits of RS 11.42 to RS 26 per unit.
 While commercial and business users will get a relief of RS 13.46 to RS 22.71 per unit.
 The industrial consumers will enjoy a reduction in prices from RS 5.72 to RS 15.05 per unit.

 September’s power tariff slashed by Rs1.28 per unit under FPA